sanyassyed/DataEngineering_Analysis_Netflix_Data_ETL_Pipeline/Documentation.md

 ### Pipeline
 #### Install required applications
-* Anaconda
+* Anaconda - pre installed in Git Codespace
     * Create virtual environment
-* Docker
+* Docker - pre installed in Git Codespace
-* Docker compose
+* Docker compose - pre installed in Git Codespace
-* Pull images for
+* Pull docker images for
     * Postgres
-    * Python
     * Jupyter Notebook
+    ```bash
+        # find the versions of the required applications
+        conda --version
+        python --version
+        docker --version
+        docker compose version
+        mkdir postgres eda
+    ```
-* Create volumes for all the above containers
+* Create volumes for all the above containers on the host machine where the data will be stored